Compliance Workflow Management 101: Process, Planning, and Challenges

 3. Communicate the Plan and Provide Training

 Remember that the greater the risk, the more attention to detail is important.
 Help employees understand the gravity of accuracy.
 Also make training as easy as possible to understand.
 That can mean anything from bilingual training to providing specific examples.
-They cannot follow a process if they don’t understand it.
+They cannot follow a compliance workflow process if they don’t understand it.

 4. Account for Routine Maintenance